d-plaindoux/talks_n_blog/blog/eta-conversion-in-swift.md

 ## Function definition

 In Swift a function is defined by a name, a set of named arguments and a returned type.
-For instance we can simply define the addition with the following function `add`.
+For instance we can simply define the currified addition with the following function `add`.

 ```Swift
 func add(a: Int) -> (Int) -> Int {